tokenio/merchant-sample-php/README.md

 You can learn more about the Quick Checkout flow and relevant APIs at the [Merchant Quick Checkout documentation](https://developer.token.io/merchant-checkout/).

-To run this code, you need PHP 5.5.0 or later.
+To run this code, you need PHP 5.5.0 or later and the [gRPC PHP extension](https://grpc.io/docs/quickstart/php.html#install-the-grpc-php-extension).

+To install dependencies: `composer install`

 To run, `composer start`